robasen-whph/TrackMyBird/replit.md

 # TrackMyBird - Flight Tracker Application

 ## Project Overview
 TrackMyBird is a real-time flight tracking application built with Next.js, React, and Leaflet maps.
-It uses the OpenSky Network API for aircraft tracking data and AviationStack API for origin/destination airport information, displaying flight paths on an interactive map.
+It uses the OpenSky Network API for aircraft tracking data and FlightAware AeroAPI as the primary source for origin/destination airport information, displaying flight paths on an interactive map.

 ## Technology Stack
 - **Frontend Framework**: Next.js 15.5.6 with React 19.2.0